-9 Date Energy Balls Recipes
+8 Easy Recipes for Date Energy Balls

-on Jul 07, 2016, Updated Aug 21, 2024
+on Jul 07, 2016, Updated Nov 07, 2024

 This post may contain affiliate links.
 Please read our disclosure policy.

-Date Energy Balls are packed with fiber, protein and healthy fat.
-All you need are some dates and nuts, a few extras, and a food processor and you’ll be rolling up these healthy snacks in a few minutes.
+Date Energy Balls are packed with fiber, protein, and healthy fat.
+All you need are some dates and nuts, a few extras, and a food processor, and you’ll be rolling up these healthy snacks in a few minutes.

 These simple fruit and nut treats are healthy snacking perfection.
-There’s something magical about the combination of the healthy fat and protein from the nuts, and the natural sweetness and carbs from the dates.
-This is the ultimate whole food pick-me-up.
+There’s something magical about the combination of the healthy fat and protein from the nuts and the natural sweetness and carbs from the dates.
+This is the ultimate whole-food pick-me-up.

 Table of Contents